 Stop the post-workout hangry monster—and recover faster—with this protein shake that tastes like a mint chocolate cookie.

-This mint chocolate protein shake is made with chocolate-flavored Openfit Recovery Post-Workout Formula and low-fat milk, which gives it 29 grams of easily absorbed protein to support muscle growth and repair and help speed recovery.
+This mint chocolate protein shake is made with chocolate-flavored LADDER Whey Protein which provides 26 grams of easily absorbed protein to support muscle growth and repair and help speed recovery.
 For our plant-based friends, you can also make this recipe with LADDER Plant Protein, which contains 21 grams of pea protein.
 You can’t go wrong either way!

 How to Make a Mint Chocolate Protein Shake

-As soon as you can manage to get off the floor after your workout (we’ll give you time, but within 30 minutes is ideal), use a blender to whip Openfit Recovery, low-fat milk (or plant-based milk if you prefer), chocolate chips, and mint extract into a delicious smoothie.
+As soon as you can manage to get off the floor after your workout (we’ll give you time, but within 30 minutes is ideal), use a blender to whip LADDER Whey Protein, low-fat milk (or plant-based milk if you prefer), chocolate chips, and mint extract into a delicious smoothie.

 Once blended, the chocolate chips give each sip melt-in-your-mouth richness and the mint extract (which is usually a blend of peppermint and spearmint oils), makes the shake taste cool and refreshing.
 Ice helps thicken it, so use more if you want to pretend you’re having a milkshake, less if you want to drink it down fast.